What Was Invented In The 1990's

 The World Wide Web

 While the internet itself existed before the 1990s, it was the invention of the World Wide Web by Tim Berners-Lee in 1989, and its subsequent release to the public in the early 1990s, that truly revolutionized how we access and share information.
-Berners-Lee, a British scientist at CERN, created the key components of the web: HTML (HyperText Markup Language), URL (Uniform Resource Locator), and HTTP (Hypertext Transfer Protocol).
+Think about it: berners-Lee, a British scientist at CERN, created the key components of the web: HTML (HyperText Markup Language), URL (Uniform Resource Locator), and HTTP (Hypertext Transfer Protocol).
 These technologies provided a user-friendly interface for navigating the internet, making it accessible to a much wider audience.

 The World Wide Web transformed the internet from a tool primarily used by academics and researchers into a global platform for communication, commerce, and entertainment.
 It facilitated the creation of websites, online communities, and e-commerce platforms, paving the way for the digital economy we know today.
 The impact of the World Wide Web on society is immeasurable, fundamentally changing how we learn, work, and interact with each other.